On Franklin's relativistic rotational transformation and its modification

 \section{Modified Franklin transformation: its interpretation and the spacetime metric in the rotating frame}

 As it is obvious from its derivation, Franklin transformation was obtained in close analogy with the usual Lorentz transformation for inertial frames moving with {\it constant velocities} relative to one another.
-Our starting point for modification of Franklin transformation is its main formal difference from the Lorentz transformation which is the dependence of relative velocity on the radial coordinate (i.e $v \equiv v(r)$) in (\ref{rot7})).
+Our starting point for modification of Franklin transformation is its main formal difference from the Lorentz transformation which is the dependence of relative velocity on the radial coordinate (i.e. $v \equiv v(r)$) in (\ref{rot7})).
 It is clear from Franklin's derivation of (\ref{rot7}) that this coordinate-dependent velocity is a direct consequence of applying the relativistic composition law to high rotational velocities.
-Indeed the nonlinear velocity relation (\ref{rot7}) could also be obtained by the requirement that for any two infinitesimally close points on a uniformly rotating rigid rod (divided into $n$ infinitesimal segments) with angular frequency $\Omega$ the linear velocity is given by $\Omega \Delta r$ and then using the relativistic composition law iteratively to find the velocity at a finite distance along the rod in the limit $n\rightarrow \infty$ \cite{Cao}.
-Although velocity depends on the radius, since the kinematical transformation is supposed to give the relation between coordinates assigned to events by two observers, an inertial non-rotating one (laboratory observer/frame) and a non-inertial rotating observer at a given radius $R$, going back to the transformation law (by formal analogy with LT) the observer velocity at that radius i.e $v = c \tanh(R\Omega/c)$ should enter the transformation law.
-Indeed it has already been pointed out in some literature \cite{Kichen1}, without further clarification, that Franklin transformation leads to inconsistencies if one neglects the fact that it is determined at $r=constant$ as well as $z=constant$.
-We have mentioned some of these inconsistencies in previous sections and so by the above argument we introduce the following modified version of Franklin transformation (MFT)
+Indeed the nonlinear velocity relation (\ref{rot7}) could also be obtained by the requirement that for any two infinitesimally close points (separated by a radial distance $dr$) on a uniformly rotating rigid rod (divided into $n$ infinitesimal segments), the difference in their linear velocities is given by $\Omega d r$ \cite{Cao}.
+Then using the relativistic composition law iteratively to find the velocity at a finite distance along the rod, in the limit $n\rightarrow \infty$, one ends up with the velocity distribution (\ref{rot7}).
+Since the kinematical transformation is supposed to give the relation between coordinates assigned to events by two observers, an inertial non-rotating one (laboratory observer/frame) and a non-inertial rotating observer at a given radius $R$, going back to the transformation law (by formal analogy with LT), it is the observer velocity at that radius (i.e. $v = c \tanh(R\Omega/c)$) which should enter the transformation law.
+Indeed it has already been pointed out in some literature \cite{Kichen1,Kichen}, without further clarification, that Franklin transformation leads to inconsistencies if one neglects the fact that it is determined at $r=constant$ as well as at $z=constant$.
+We have mentioned some of these inconsistencies in the previous sections, and so by the above argument we introduce the following modified Franklin transformation (MFT)